j-freddy/j-freddy.github.io/_posts/2023-05-22-enhancing-greyscale-image-contrast-through-histogram-equalisation.md

 ## How does histogram equalisation work?

-If we want to enhance an image, we must spread out its pixel intensities.
+If we want to enhance contrast of an image, we must spread out its pixel intensities.
 The easiest way to achieve this without considering the surroundings of each pixel would be to define a one-to-one mapping from each pixel intensity to a new one.

 For example, here's the (cropped) mapping for the example hills photo.
 Note that intensity values range from 0 (black) to 255 (white).